Indoor Plants for Air Conditioned Rooms

 As we mentioned above, it is very possible to overwater your plants.
 In fact, that’s one of the most common mistakes homeowners make in terms of plant care.
 For the plants listed above, you shouldn’t overwater them, but you should mist the leaves every day.
 Many of these plants collect moisture in their leaves and disperse that moisture to the rest of the plant.
 Oftentimes, AC can dry out these leaves, causing the plant to suffer.
 By misting the plants every day—all you need is a little spray bottle—you’re keeping your plants happy, healthy, and thriving.
 Another thing to note is make sure you’re using potting soil.
 This soil will help with moisture control and root rot.

 One of the primary functions of an air conditioner is to remove humidity from your home.
 While this may not jive with the care and keeping of most houseplants; with care, the ones we’ve shared above can thrive in a less than humid home.
 You may run into problems—with both the plants and your AC—if the humidity levels are too high.
 If you notice your air is heavier than usual or you smell something musty in the air, it’s time to call an HVAC technician to check everything out.

 Call Moore Home Services

 Think you may have any problems with your home’s humidity levels or have questions about the best indoor plants for air conditioned rooms?
 We’re here to serve you safely.
-We are a Diamond Certified HVAC and plumbing provider, proudly serving our North Bay, Santa Rosa, and Sacramento communities.
+We are a Diamond Certified HVAC and plumbing provider, proudly serving our North Bay and Santa Rosao communities.
 If you want to schedule service for your AC, click here to fill out an appointment form.
 Or, call our friendly customer service representatives.
 We can’t wait to help you.